jon-campbell1/TrustLayer-project/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

 ### `npm i`
 Installs all the app dependicies.
-You will need to run this first before running npm `start`
+You will need to run this first before running `npm start`

 ### `npm start`